-Annie Burns-Pieper, RSJ '12, is Managing Editor of the Institute for Investigative Journalism at Concordia University
+Annie Burns-Pieper, RSJ '12, is a Senior Researcher at Inclusive Development International.
+This interview was conducted when she was Managing Editor of the Institute for Investigative Journalism at Concordia University.

 What did you originally see yourself doing when you first enrolled in journalism school?

 I don’t think I had any real idea.
 I think in my imagination there were still jobs like foreign correspondents had years ago.

 I liked the idea of going into work where you didn’t have to have all the answers but could ask a lot of questions.

 How did that change as you went through the program?